Fields, Oregon: Climate

 Averaging under 7 in of precipitation per year, Fields is among the driest places in Oregon.
 The nearby Alvord Desert may be the driest.
 Fields, like the Alvord, experiences a continental or "cold" desert climate (Köppen climate classification BWk).

 Demographics

 As of the 2010 census, the area of zip code 97710 had a population of 120, with 69 males and 51 females.
 Out of the 120 people, 119 identified as white.
 19 members of the population (15.8%) were between 50 and 54 years old, the largest percentile.
 The average age was 44.5, and the average household size was 2.35 people.

+Economy

+The town services cars traveling on the local highway.

 Recreation

 Sightseers, hunters, and fishers often stop at Fields.
 Local wildlife include pronghorn, mule deer, elk, bighorn sheep, pheasants, doves, geese, and ducks.
 Rainbow trout are found in nearby streams.
 There are also publicly accessible hot springs in the area, including Alvord Hot Springs, Bog Hot Springs, and White Horse Hot Springs.
 Many photographers are interested in Steens Mountain, which is located about 60 mi to the north.